-This time I picked Trentino, which is situated in the northwestern corner of Italy in the Dolomites, close to Austria and conveniently close to cities of Verona (90 km) and Venice (170 km).
+This time I picked Trentino, which is situated in the northeastern corner of Italy in the Dolomites, close to Austria and conveniently close to cities of Verona (90 km) and Venice (170 km).
 Suspended between Northern Europe and the Mediterranean, Trentino has been a land of transit and encounters ever since ancient times.
 Here only a few kilometres separate different climates, landscapes and sceneries from the Dolomites to Lake Garda.
 What draws me to Trentino is the beautiful combination of Italian food, good local wines and amazing ranges of activities from high peaks for downhill skiing to hundreds of kilometres of tracks for nordic skiers to work away the extra calories consumed at the Christmas table.

 Attractions: The Christmas market in Trento, the capital of Trentino is not to be missed in the holiday season.
 Now in its 20th edition, the wooden huts nestled at the Piazza Fiera sell traditional decorations for Christmas trees and nativity scenes, crafts, cakes, local products, original gift ideas, and gourmet specialities.
 Besides the Trento Christmas market there are almost dozen other markets in the region to discover.
 There are also plenty for those who are looking to indulge in culture, as the many museums and castles in the region welcome visitors year round.